-- Plugin compatibility - Just as FL Studio is available in 32 (Windows only) and 64 Bit versions, VST plugins can also come in 32 or 64 Bit format.
-FL Studio for macOS only supports 64 Bit plugins.
+- Plugin compatibility - Just as FL Studio used to be available in both 32 and 64 Bit versions, VST plugins can also come in 32 or 64 Bit format.
 The bit-depth of plugins determines how much memory the plugin can access.
 It has nothing to do with 'audio quality'.
-We STRONGLY RECOMMEND using 64 Bit plugins in FL Studio 64 Bit and 32 Bit plugins in FL Studio 32 Bit.
+A version mismatch between FL Studio and a plugin can be solved with a process called bridging.
+FL Studio for macOS only supports 64 Bit plugins however, no bridging.
+We STRONGLY RECOMMEND using 64 Bit plugins in any recent versions of FL Studio, which have been 64 bit only since version 20.9.
 On Windows, if you load 64 Bit plugins in FL Studio 32 Bit or 32 Bit plugins in FL Studio 64 Bit, a 'bit bridge' will automatically be used.
 Bridging consumes about 2% extra CPU, per plugin.
 Certainly, a few bridged plugins won't normally matter, but bridging 10 or more plugins definitely will waste CPU capacity.
 Bridging is automatic, you don't need to do anything special to make it happen, one reason to pay attention to what plugins you are using.
 The Wrapper Settings Tab will show if a plugin is bridged and its Bit version.
 NOTE: You can install both 32 and 64 Bit versions of a plugin, if available.
 Many older, free VST plugins you can find online, are only available in 32 Bit.

 - More Bit related information - Click here to see the FL Studio 32 vs 64 Bit FAQ online.